 Tax incentives, special regimes and relief that may encourage inward investment

 i Holding company regimes

 There is no special tax regime applicable to holding companies in Japan.

 There is no special tax regime applicable to intellectual property in Japan, although withholding tax on royalty payments is exempt under some tax conventions.

 iii State aid

 The government provides several tax incentives to foreign business operators to encourage their investment in some sectors in Japan.
 Certain areas in Tokyo have been designated to fall within the Special Zone for Asian Headquarters, established to induce foreign companies to set up their offices and facilities in Japan.
-Specifically, a foreign company that establishes its Asian headquarter or its research and development centre in such special areas and also satisfies certain requirements will be entitled to enjoy tax incentives in the form of special depreciation rates or investment tax credits and several local tax exemptions.
+Specifically, a foreign company that establishes its Asian headquarters or its R&D centre in such special areas and also satisfies certain requirements will be entitled to enjoy tax incentives in the form of special depreciation rates or investment tax credits and several local tax exemptions.

 Withholding and taxation of non-local source income streams

 Dividends and certain forms of profit distribution (such as capital repayment or repurchase of shares) by a domestic corporation to a non-resident or a foreign corporation are subject to withholding tax at a rate of 20.42 per cent (or 15.315 per cent in the case of dividends from listed shares).